craterdog-archives/cpp-bali-hsm-prototype/README.md

      ```
      git clone https://github.com/derknorton/cpp-bali-hsm-prototype.git
      ```
+ 1. Open the Arduino IDE and using the `Arduino/Preferences...` menu set the "Sketchbook location" to be the `cpp-bali-hsm-prototype` directory using the `Browse` button.
+This will make sure it can find your `libraries/` directory.
- 1. Open the Arduino IDE and load the _sketch_ that is in this folder of the project using the `File/Open...` menu:
+ 1. Load the _sketch_ that is in this folder of the project using the `File/Open...` menu:
      ```
      ./cpp-bali-hsm-prototype/HSMProto/HSMProto.ino
      ```